Crossroad Bible Institute

 Crossroads Bible Institute (CBI) provided faith-based reentry education for people in prison in the United States and around the world.
 It was founded in 1984.

 As a state-licensed post-secondary school, CBI offered courses on three levels corrected by trained and certified Instructors.
-The school's Center for Advanced Studies included not only the accredited college courses but also housed CBI's prison reentry program that placed its students with reentry agencies in the area of their anticipated release to assist them in finding a job, securing housing, continuing their education and, if desired, locating a church.
+The school's Center for Advanced Studies included not only the accredited college courses but also housed CBI's prisoner reentry program that placed its students with reentry agencies in the area of their anticipated release to assist them in finding a job, securing housing, continuing their education and, if desired, locating a church.
 Lessons were also developed for the children of prisoners.